JMRI/JMRI/scripts/HOWTO-distribution.md

 - The build will start shortly (or click "Build Now").
 Wait for it to complete.

 - Check the [signing-wget.log](https://builds.jmri.org/jenkins/job/testreleases/job/5.3.1/ws/%20signing-wget.log) file in the job’s workspace to make sure all the return codes are zero.
 This is the macOS signing process.
 A non-zero code indicates a problem with the signature.
+If there is a non-zero code, resolve that before proceeding!

 ================================================================================
-## Capture A Profile (Optional)
+## Capture A Profile (Production releases only)

 - On your local machine, start `jconsole`.
 Do